-The conclusions and recommendations presented in this report are based on the information available regarding the proposed construction, the results obtained from our borings, laboratory testing program, and our experience with similar projects.
-The borings represent a very small statistical sampling of subsurface soils and it is possible that conditions may be encountered during construction that are substantially different from those indicated by the borings.
-In these instances, adjustments to design and construction may be necessary.
+The conclusions and recommendations presented in this report are based on the information available regarding the proposed construction, geotechnical information obtained from our field exploration and laboratory testing, as well as our experience with similar projects.
+Our borings and testing represent a limited statistical sampling of the subsurface.
+Conditions may be encountered during construction that are substantially different from those encountered in this exploration and adjustments to design and construction may be necessary.